-56. Before the Supreme Court's ruling in Janus, Ms. Littlejohn was required to either join the Union and pay full union membership dues or pay "fair-share fees" to the union.
+64. Before the Supreme Court's ruling in Janus, Ms. Littlejohn was required to either join the Union and pay full union membership dues or pay "fair-share fees" to the union.
 See R.C.
 4117.09(C).

-57. The collective bargaining agreements between the Union and the City of Cincinnati statutorily required to contain a provision authorizing the public employer to deduct periodic dues of union members (but not non-members fair share fees) "upon presentation of a written deduction authorization by the employee."
+- 65. The collective bargaining agreements between the Union and the City of Cincinnati statutorily required to contain a provision authorizing the public employer to deduct periodic dues of union members (but not non-members fair share fees) "upon presentation of a written deduction authorization by the employee."
 R.C.
-4117.09(B)(2).

-58. Ms. Littlejohn opposed and continues to oppose paying union membership dues because she is no longer a member of the Union and because she disagrees with the Union's political advocacy and collective-bargaining activities.
-Like the plaintiff in Janus, she has been compelled by law and by their public employers' continued deduction of union membership dues from their paychecks to provide monetary support for speech with which they disagree.

-59. Before the Janus decision, Ms. Littlejohn had no meaningful choice regarding whether or not to support the Union financially.
+4117.09(B)(2). - 66.
+Ms. Littlejohn opposed and continues to oppose paying union membership dues because she is no longer a member of the Union and because she disagrees with the Union's political advocacy and collective-bargaining activities.
+Like the plaintiff in Janus, she has been compelled by law and by their public employers' continued deduction of union membership dues from their paychecks to provide monetary support for speech with which they disagree. - 67.
+Before the Janus decision, Ms. Littlejohn had no meaningful choice regarding whether or not to support the Union financially.
 She was required to fund the union either through union membership dues or fair share fees.
-Accordingly, she reluctantly joined the Union in 2017.

-60. When she became aware of the change in the law after Janus, however, she resigned from their unions and were no longer members of said unions.

-61. Accordingly, she demanded a cessation of union membership dues withdrawals and demanded refunds retroactively to the dates of their resignations.

-62. The Respondents, however, through automatic union membership dues withdrawal and a refusal to recognize Ms. Littlejohn's rights under Janus, and have continued to compel her to subsidize their respective former unions' speech.

-63. The Union and Employer were acting under color of state law by imposing these mandatory union membership dues payments on the Plaintiffs.
+Accordingly, she reluctantly joined the Union in 2017. - 68.
+When she became aware of the change in the law after Janus, however, she resigned from their unions and were no longer members of said unions. - 69.
+Accordingly, she demanded a cessation of union membership dues withdrawals and demanded refunds retroactively to the dates of their resignations. - 70.
+The Union, however, through automatic union membership dues withdrawal and a refusal to recognize Ms. Littlejohn's rights under Janus and continued to compel her to subsidize its speech, even after she was no longer a member. - 71.
+The union Respondents and employer Respondents were acting under color of state law by imposing these mandatory union membership dues payments on the Plaintiffs.
 See, e.g., R.C.
 4117.09(B)(2) and (C); Lugar v.
 Edmondson Oil Co.
 Inc., 457 U.S. 922, 102 S.Ct.
 2744, 73 L.Ed.2d 482 (1982) (holding private parties subject to liability under 42 U.S.C. § 1983 when acting under an unconstitutional statute).

-64. Under the U.S. Supreme Court's holding in Janus, an employee must "clearly and affirmatively consent before any money is taken."
-Janus, 138 S.Ct. at 2486.

-65. Here, to the extent that Ms. Littlejohn ever consented to the withdrawal of union membership dues from her paychecks, that consent was clearly revoked by their resignations.

-66. The Union's Collective Bargaining Agreement ("CBA") does not allow for the continued deduction of union membership dues from non-members as described below.

-67. For example, the CBA between the Union and the City of Cincinnati permits the employer to "deduct union dues" from employee wages only with signed written authorizations.
-(Ex.
-B).

-68. There is thus a live dispute between the Parties regarding the Respondents' obligations under the contracts between the unions and Plaintiffs that can be properly resolved through a declaratory judgment action.

-69. Ms. Littlejohn is therefore entitled to a determination the Respondents' practice of continuing to collect union membership dues from employees after those employees have resigned from the union is unlawful, a permanent injunction enjoining such involuntary withdrawal of funds, and a refund of the money that was forcibly taken from her in violation of her constitutionally protected rights.

-COUNT ONE: THE COURT SHOULD DECLARE THAT THE CONTRACTS BETWEEN THE PLAINTIFFS AND THE UNIONS ARE RESCINDED BASED ON MUTUAL REPUDIATION

-70. Ms. Littlejohn restates the foregoing allegations and incorporates them here as if fully re-written.
+- 72. Under the U.S. Supreme Court's holding in Janus, an employee must "clearly and affirmatively consent before any money is taken."
+Janus, 138 S.Ct. at 2486. - 73.
+Here, to the extent that Ms. Littlejohn ever consented to the withdrawal of union membership dues from her paychecks, that consent was clearly revoked by her resignation. - 74.
+The Union's Collective Bargaining Agreement ("CBA") does not allow for the continued deduction of union membership dues from non-members as described below.
+(The Collective Bargaining Agreement is voluminous, and therefore not attached to this pleading.
+It is, however, publicly available at serb.ohio.gov/PDF/Contracts/2021/21-MED-05-0739.pdf - 75.
+For example, the CBA between the Union and the City of Cincinnati permits the employer to "deduct union dues" from employee wages only with signed written authorizations. - 76.
+There is thus a live dispute between the Parties regarding the Respondents' obligations under the contracts between the unions and Plaintiffs that can be properly resolved through a declaratory judgment action. - 77.
+Ms. Littlejohn is therefore entitled to a declaration that the Union's practice of continuing to collect union membership dues from her after she resigned from the union is unlawful, and a refund of the money that was forcibly taken from them in violation of her constitutional and contractual rights.

+COUNT ONE: